Yule Log (TV program): Cancellation and revival

 Program director Julie O'Neil found the original master film of the 1970 fireplace at WPIX's film archives in Fort Lee, New Jersey.
 The master film had been misfiled in a Honeymooners film canister marked with the episode title "A Dog's Life", which resulted in a 2006 40th anniversary special about the Log being titled A Log's Life.
 In 2009, a fourth hour of the program was added, featuring 22 new songs and seven new artists.

-On July 29, 2016, a 16 mm print of the original 1966 version of the Yule Log was discovered amongst a collection of films recovered from the estate of former WPIX executive and producer William Cooper two years prior.
-The discovery had been made by archivist Rolando Pujol while going through the old films in search of footage of (then) Presidential candidate Donald Trump.
+On July 29, 2016, a 16 mm print of the original 1966 footage of the Yule Log was discovered amongst a collection of films recovered from the estate of former WPIX executive and producer William Cooper two years prior.
+The footage contained the unaltered two minute loop of the fireplace, rather than the original broadcast itself with audio.

+The discovery had been made by archivist Rolando Pujol while going through the old films in search of footage of (then) presidential candidate Donald Trump.
 After undergoing digital restoration, WPIX later announced that they would air it on December 24 of that year – exactly 50 years to the day of its debut, making it the first time since 1988 that WPIX aired the Yule Log on Christmas Eve.

 It was followed by the live broadcast of Midnight Mass.
-An encore airing would follow at 7:00 a.m. on December 25, followed by the modern four-hour log.
+An encore airing would follow at 7:00 a.m. on December 25, followed by four hours of the 1970 log; a fifth hour of music was compiled for the Christmas morning airing.

 Legacy

-In 2003, Tribune Broadcasting—then the owner of WPIX—announced that in addition to being broadcast in New York City, The Yule Log would air on television stations that the company owned in other U.S. television markets, and would be remastered for broadcast in high definition.
-The program made its national debut in 2004 on Tribune flagship station WGN-TV in Chicago and its companion cable channel, Superstation WGN (later WGN America, now NewsNation, at the time serving as WGN-TV's superstation feed).
+In 2003, Tribune Broadcasting—then the owner of WPIX—announced that in addition to being broadcast in New York City, The Yule Log would air on television stations that the company owned in other television markets throughout the U.S., and would be remastered for broadcast in high definition.
+The program made its national debut in 2004 on cable channel Superstation WGN (later WGN America, now NewsNation), at the time serving as the superstation feed of Tribune's flagship station WGN-TV, which broadcast the special in the Chicago market.

 In 2008, the Tribune stations aired their own version, with holiday-themed old-time radio programs being played in the background instead of music; this was reverted to the original WPIX version for the 2009 broadcast.
 WGN America chose not to broadcast The Yule Log in 2010 and 2011, citing the economic infeasibility of devoting several hours to commercial-free programming on a national channel; however, the program was broadcast in the Chicago market by WGN-TV, and by Tribune Broadcasting's other television stations.
 For the 2010 edition, WPIX and Los Angeles sister station KTLA (channel 5) aired a four-hour broadcast of The Yule Log on Christmas morning.
 In 2011, Antenna TV, a digital multicast network that Tribune had launched that January, aired The Yule Log for the first time, making the concept available nationwide once again.